 Tendering is the formal procedure through which contractors or suppliers are invited to submit proposals for delivering a construction project.
 It allows clients to compare costs, evaluate technical expertise, and select the most suitable contractor.
 In the UK, tendering is a legal and ethical requirement for public projects, ensuring fair competition and transparency.
+Public sector tenders are also influenced by wider urban planning policies, ensuring developments align with local frameworks.
 It also provides contractors with a structured approach to demonstrate their experience, financial stability, and compliance with building regulations.
 Effective tendering can minimise risks, improve project timelines, and enhance overall project outcomes.

 Open tendering is a public process where any qualified contractor can submit a bid.
 It is commonly used in public sector projects, including schools, hospitals, and infrastructure developments.
 This approach encourages competition, which often leads to more competitive pricing.
 However, open tenders can result in a large number of bids, increasing the administrative workload for the client.
 Contractors must carefully follow submission guidelines to ensure their proposal is considered valid.